 By closing or reducing the number of openings between North and South Barrels, closing diversion structures along Monroe Street downstream of Railroad Avenue, and disconnecting sanitary and combined sewer flow from the South Barrel, the South Barrel will be converted to primarily a dedicated storm sewer, except during extreme storm events, that outlets directly to the Missouri River.
 The North Barrel will remain as a combined sewer, diverting dry weather flows to the MRWRRF and wet weather overflow to the Missouri River.
 As a result, the volume capture of wet weather flows will increase in the Ohern/Monroe basin.

-Secondary objectives include completing local sewer separation in a portion of the neighborhood east of Railroad Avenue, south of Berry Street, west of 13th Street and north of Harrison Street.
+Secondary objectives include completing local sewer separation in a portion of the neighborhood east of Railroad Avenue, south of Jefferson Street, west of 13th Street and north of Harrison Street.
 Sewer separation in this area is necessary to ensure that no combined sewer connections remain connected to the South Barrel.